louisd13/STK-ATC/README.md

 ## Additional features

-If you want to check the code modification completely you can compare to this version of STK... on git You can also look for commented printf or cout which will often be were we were doing debbuging, it was necessary to add a tick counter to reduce the frequency of outputted information as the update time (dt) is pretty fast.
+If you want to check any code modification from the original game you can compare to the version of STK of the 20th of March 2024 (or sometime around it) : https://github.com/supertuxkart/stk-code
+You can also look for commented printf or cout which will often be were we made additions.
+It was necessary to add a tick counter to reduce the frequency of printed (for debugging) information as the update time (dt or ticks) is pretty fast.

-### Text-To-Speech
+### Text-To-Speech (TTS)

 To express most of the game data that we have been able to collect, we used a TTS software external to the game.
-We have created a class to call for this TTS' help in audio/tts.
+We have created a class to call for this 'TTS' help in audio/tts.

-To make sure the TTS does not freeze the game, we had to call it from threads.
+To make sure the TTS does not freeze the game, we had to run it in different threads.
 This process made it difficult to ensure that no two voices were speaking at the same time.
 We had to come up with a system of queues and locks to make sure that threads would not speak at the same time and confuse the user.
 All the related classes are also in audio/tts.

 ### General race data